irenelam22/TinySearchEngine/indexer/README.md

 Please run the following to execute `indexer`:
 `./indexer pageDirectory indexFilename`
 * where `pageDirectory` is the pathname of a directory produced by the Crawler, and
-* where `maxDepth` is the pathname of a file into which the index should be written; the indexer creates the file (if needed) and overwrites the file (if it already exists).
+* where `indexFilename` is the pathname of a file into which the index should be written; the indexer creates the file (if needed) and overwrites the file (if it already exists).

 Please run the following to execute `indextest`:
 `./indextest oldIndexFilename newIndexFilename`